 Don Pietro (Fortunato Cerlino), the family’s patriarch, has an eye on the future and the continued legacy of the Savastanos.
 He’s not going to be around forever, after all.
 Luckily he has a son, Genny (Salvatore Esposito), albeit one who’s not in the least bit ready for his place at the top when the series picks up, and a un-trustworthy right-hand man in Ciro (Marco D’Amore) to help guide Genny through the nitty-gritty of the criminal underworld.
 You know, the usual stuff – murder and the like.

 A leap forward in time for the second season acts as a way of driving the story and characters into newer territories, as the street-level politics of the Naples crime scene come to the fore.
 It’s a more complex, if slightly less focussed arc, with one or two somewhat muddled plot threads.
-Nonetheless it’s pushed forward at an ever-escalating pace by the excellent cast.
+Nonetheless, it’s pushed forward at an ever-escalating pace by the excellent cast.
 And without giving anything away, puppet master Don Pietro is worth the price of admission alone.
 That’s without even factoring in the stunning cinematography, which manages to make even the grimiest of Naples suburbs beautiful.
 Then there’s the simplistic, yet effective music.
-When the main theme kicks in, it’s a clear sign that something’s going to happen.
+When that main theme kicks in, it’s a clear sign that something big’s going to go down.